PE and Sports Premium 2019/2020

-Children take part in the statutory 2 PE lessons per week where they play sports such as football or basketball.
-All year groups do 2+ PE lessons per week.
-This includes expert training for children in Karate.
-We offer children a number of other opportunities to get into sports (breakfast clubs, lunchtimes and after school clubs are available for all).
-There are 14 after school clubs offered for children from Reception to Year 6, of which 46% are sports such as dance, ballet, football, karate and sometimes basketball.
-Our lunchtime sports clubs include basketball and we are working to include netball.
-Sports day take place each summer and they continue to be traditional, competitive days where children compete individually for gold, silver and bronze medals and as a member of their house for trophies.
-Interhouse sports have been introduced.
-Year 5 children have the opportunity to take part in Bikability training which teaches them road safety skills.
-There are residential visits for Year 6 including canoeing, high wires and caving.
-Special events (Mile End Climbing Wall) are organised most years and gives children the opportunity to take part in physical activities and learn new skills.
+As a minimum, pupils take part in the two statutory PE lessons per week where they learn a variety of skills and increase their knowledge of science, connected to physical exercise.
+They learn to play a range of sports including dance, athletics, karate and football.
+Teachers take their class for a daily mile-a –day walk around the school grounds, which may involve chanting rhymes or number facts.
+We offer pupils in year 1-6 a number of other opportunities to be involved in sports during breakfast club, at lunchtime and after school.
+We offered thirteen after school clubs; almost 46% are sports, such as multi-skills, karate and lunchtime basketball.
+Sports day takes place each summer and they continue to be traditional, competitive days where pupils compete individually for gold, silver and bronze medals and as a member of their house for trophies.
+Inter-house sports have been introduced.
+Year 5 pupils have the opportunity to take part in Bikability training which teaches them road safety skills.
+There is a residential visit for Year 6 including canoeing, high wires and caving.
+Special events (e.h.
+Mile End Climbing Wall) are organised most years which give pupils the opportunity to take part in a broader range of physical activities and learn new skills.

+KS2 pupils learn to swim through weekly swimming lessons at the local leisure centre.
+We now have a second all weather play area purchased in part by the Sports Premium enabling more coaching of team games.
 We buy into an annual SLA with Cumberland School where they train pupils and staff in physical education.
-Some of the events arranged by Cumberland are Cross Country running, Mini Olympics, Dance Mats, archery, tennis, rugby, football and basketball tournaments.
+Some of the events arranged by Cumberland are cross country running, mini olympics, dance mats, archery, tennis, rugby, football and basketball tournaments.

-We are committed to sporting activities which teach many of the skills needed for academic achievements also such as perseverance and discipline.
+We are committed to sporting activities that teach many of the skills such as perseverance and discipline needed for academic achievements as well.